AhmedAlfahdi/Mech.Eng.Hub/README.md

 ### PDF readers and Organizers

 1. [Sioyek](https://sioyek.info/) - A PDF reader that is designed for reading scientific papers.
-It has a lot of features that make it easier to read scientific papers.
-An overview tutorial of the features and capabilities can be found [here](https://www.youtube.com/watch?v=RaHRvnb0dY8&t=1506s).
+An overview tutorial of the features and capabilities can be found [here](https://www.youtube.com/watch?v=RaHRvnb0dY8&t=1506s).`Standalone`
-2. [Samarta PDF](https://www.sumatrapdfreader.org/free-pdf-reader.html) - A free PDF reader that is designed for reading scientific papers.
-It has a lot of features that make it easier to read scientific papers.
+2. [Samarta PDF](https://www.sumatrapdfreader.org/free-pdf-reader.html) - Lightweight PDF reader. `Standalone`
 3. [Zotero](https://www.zotero.org/) - A free, easy-to-use tool to help you collect, organize, cite, and share research.
-It is a great tool for organizing your research papers and keeping track of your references.
+It is a great tool for organizing your research papers and keeping track of your references.`Standalone`

 ### Calculations and graphing